spryker/spryker-docs/docs/scos/user/technology-partners/202009.0/payment-partners/crefopay/integrating-crefopay.md

     link: docs/scos/user/technology-partners/page.version/payment-partners/crefopay/crefopay-technical-details-and-howtos/crefopay-notifications.html
 ---

+{% info_block errorBox %}

+There is currently an issue when using giftcards with CrefoPay.
+Our team is developing a fix for it.

+{% endinfo_block %}

 This article provides step-by-step instructions on integrating the CrefoPay system into your project.

 ## Prerequisites
-Prior to integrating CrefoPay into your project, make sure you [installed and configured the CrefoPay module](/docs/scos/user/technology-partners/{{page.version}}/payment-partners/crefopay/crefopay-installation-and-configuration.html).
+Prior to integrating CrefoPay into your project, make sure you [installed and configured the CrefoPay module](/docs/scos/user/technology-partners/202009.0/payment-partners/crefopay/crefopay-installation-and-configuration.html).

 ## Integrating CrefoPay into Your Project
 To integrate CrefoPay, do the following: